The Great Wave (The Lord of the Rings: The Rings of Power): Plot

-Halbrand helps Galadriel realize that she should go around Míriel and speak to Tar-Palantir directly.
-Guards arrive to release Galadriel and escort her to Middle-earth, but Galadriel escapes and climbs up the king's tower.
+On Halbrand's suggestion, Galadriel escapes and sneaks into Tar-Palantir's tower.
 She finds the king in ill health, protected by Míriel.
 The latter explains that there was a rebellion because the king wanted to renew relations with the Elves, and Míriel was placed on the throne in his stead.
-After becoming ruler, Míriel was given access to a palantír (crystal ball) that first showed her the vision of Númenor's downfall.
+This gave her access to a palantír seeing stone which first showed her the vision of Númenor's downfall.
 She shows this vision to Galadriel and explains her belief that helping Galadriel will bring upon this cataclysmic future.

-Arondir rescues Theo from the Orcs and they return to the tower.
-Tavern owner Waldreg reveals to Theo that he is a servant of Sauron and explains that the broken sword was a gift for the followers of the Dark Lord.
-The Orcs who attacked Theo know he has the sword and report back to Adar that it is in the tower.

-As Galadriel departs for Middle-earth, the petals of Númenor's White Tree begin to fall.
+As Galadriel is being escorted back to Middle-earth, the petals of Númenor's White Tree begin to fall.
 Míriel says this signifies the tears of the Valar and changes her mind.
-She announces that she will personally escort Galadriel to Middle-earth and assist the Men of the Southlands.
-Isildur, Valandil, and Ontamo volunteer to join the expeditionary force.
+She announces that she will take an expeditionary force with Galadriel to assist the Men of the Southlands.
+Isildur, Valandil, and Ontamo volunteer to join the force.

 Production

 Development

-Amazon acquired the global television rights for J. R. R. Tolkien's The Lord of the Rings in November 2017.
-The company's streaming service, Amazon Prime Video, gave a multi-season commitment to a series based on the novel and its appendices, to be produced by Amazon Studios.
+Amazon acquired the television rights for J. R. R. Tolkien's The Lord of the Rings (1954–55) in November 2017.
+The company's streaming service, Amazon Prime Video, ordered a series based on the novel and its appendices to be produced by Amazon Studios in association with New Line Cinema.
 It was later titled The Lord of the Rings: The Rings of Power.
 Amazon hired J. D. Payne and Patrick McKay to develop the series and serve as showrunners in July 2018.
+Stephany Folsom joined the series as a writer by July 2019, and Wayne Che Yip was set to direct four episodes of the first season by March 2021.
+The series was originally expected to be a continuation of Peter Jackson's The Lord of the Rings (2001–2003) and The Hobbit (2012–2014) film trilogies, but Amazon later clarified that their deal with the Tolkien Estate required them to keep the series distinct from Jackson's films.
+Despite this, the showrunners intended for it to be visually consistent with the films.
+Amazon said in September 2019 that the first season would be filmed in New Zealand, where Jackson's films were made.

-Stephany Folsom had joined the series as a writer by July 2019, and Wayne Che Yip was revealed to be directing four episodes of the first season in March 2021.
-The series is set in the Second Age of Middle-earth, thousands of years before the events of Tolkien's The Hobbit and The Lord of the Rings, and the first season focuses on introducing the setting and major heroic characters to the audience.
+The series is set in the Second Age of Middle-earth, thousands of years before Tolkien's The Hobbit (1937) and The Lord of the Rings.
+Because Amazon did not acquire the rights to Tolkien's other works where the First and Second Ages are primarily explored, the writers had to identify references to the Second Age in The Hobbit, The Lord of the Rings, and its appendices, and create a story that bridged those passages.
+The first season focuses on introducing the setting and major heroic characters to the audience.
 Written by Folsom, Payne, and McKay, and directed by Yip, the fourth episode is titled "The Great Wave".